breezy-weather/breezy-weather-icon-packs/INSTRUCTIONS.md

 ---

-### Shortcut Icons (192 * 192, PNG format / 768 * 768, PNG format)
+## Shortcut Icons (192 * 192, PNG format / 768 * 768, PNG format)
 These resources correspond to `hasShortcutIcons` in configuration file.
-If you want provide shortcut icons, you should provider 2 image resources for each weather, for example:
+If you want to provide shortcut icons, you should provide 2 image resources for each weather, for example:
 ```
 shortcuts_cloudy_day
 shortcuts_cloudy_day_foreground